richardjonesnz/moodle_mod_simplelesson/README.txt

 =================
 This is hopefully a good basis for a simple lesson module that has basic features as follows:

-1. Supports adding questions from the question bank
+1. Supports adding basic question types from the question bank
 2. Consists of multimedia pages with simple hyperlinked navigation
 3. Summary lesson attempt reports for students and teacher's
+4. Grades to gradebook, essay questions require manual grading
-4. Implements GDPR privacy requests for reporting and deletion of user data
+5. Implements GDPR privacy requests for reporting and deletion of user data
-5. Designed for Moodle 3.5
+6. Designed for Moodle 3.5

-For more complex needs (timing, access restrictions, use the Lesson activity module) For summative activities use the quiz or lesson.
+For more complex needs (timing, access restrictions, use the Lesson activity module) For summative activities and a wider range of question types use the quiz or lesson.

 Limitations
 ===========